Youth Pathways and Outreach Programs

 Undergraduate Pathway Programs

-Vet SMART Undergraduate Mentorship
+Vet SMART Undergraduate Program

 The VetBio Research Academy is an 8-week Spring semester program designed for full-time first- and second-year University of Florida students.
 It provides hands-on training in fundamental molecular techniques used in biomedical research.
 The program objectives are: 1) Expand students’ biomedical knowledge and skill set.
 2) Cultivate interest in biomedical research early in their undergraduate studies.
 3) Assist students in finding research mentors and volunteer opportunities at the UF College of Veterinary Medicine to gain further research experience.